 |Hispanic or Latino||9|

-Computer Software Tech appeals to people across the globe.
+Students from other countries are interested in Computer Software Tech, too.
 About 4.5% of those with this major are international students.

 How Much Do Computer Software Technology Majors Make?